coolesting/seimtra/README.md

 	3s list

-> Note : Whatever you want to do something to the project, make sure the Seimtra in your current directory.
+> Note : Whatever you want to do something to the project, make sure your location is under the root directory of that projec.

 # How to extend your web application ?

-add a module
+add a module called post

-	3s add forum
+	3s add post

+or
+	3s install post

+install all of modules that have not been installed yet

-# How easy to create a module ?
+# How to create a module ?

-This is a modular structure web application that consists of some variety of modules.
-It divides difference function into corresponding itself module.
-So, whatever we want to do something, we should create a new module for similar function in corresponding module.
+some structure direstoris is required as you see when you type this command to create a module folders tree.

-	3s new mymodule
+	3s create my_module

+create a scaffold to your module

+	3s g post title body --to=my_module

-# About the database
+# How to deal with the database ?

-Any database operations are based on Sequel, for more details see the [Sequel](http://sequel.rubyforge.org/documentation.html).

-see the db info
+see the database schema

 	3s db -o
-	3s db -o --details
+	3s db -od

 create a migration record

+	3s db article title body

+or

-	3s db create users String:username String:password String:salt -a
+	3s db article title body -a

 The option *-a* will automatic adds the key *primary id*, *changed time*, and *created time*.

 run the migration record

 	3s db -r

+Any database operations based on Sequel ORM, for more details see the [Sequel Docs](http://sequel.rubyforge.org/documentation.html).